-2.1 Which types of transaction are caught - in particular, how is the concept of "control" defined?
+2.1 Which types of transaction are caught - in particular, what constitutes a "merger" and how is the concept of "control" defined?

 The types of transactions caught under merger control provisions are subject to threshold tests related to the underlying value of each transaction or successive transactions.
-The law defines a concentration as any merger, control acquisition or any act resulting in the concentration of legal entities (whether commercial or civil), including trust or assets in general among and between competitors, suppliers, customers or any economic agents.
+The law defines a concentration as any merger, control acquisition or any act resulting in the concentration of legal entities (whether commercial or civil), including trust or assets in general among and between competitors, suppliers, customers, or any economic agents.